ibmverse/verse-developer/_docs/en/11-registering-an-application-in-ibm-verse.md

 ### Deploy application on Verse on-Cloud
 To add an application to Verse on-Cloud, you need to register it using the IBM App Registry.
 You can refer to this guide [Managing extensions for Verse]({{site.data.developers.appregistryGuide}}){:target="_blank"} for details.

-### Deploy application on Verse on-Premise
+### Deploy application on Verse on-Premises
-To add an application to Verse on-Premise, Verse supports two approaches to deploy your applications/extensions to end users:
+To add an application to Verse on-Premises, Verse supports two approaches to deploy your applications/extensions to end users:
 - Deploying extensions using the built-in endpoint
 - Deploying extensions using a custom endpoint